menuclose

 E%20Anderson%20headshot_170.jpg

-The website offers a wide range of charting tools through a partnership with TradingView, with more than 100 indicators available and 18 drawing tools.
+The website offers a wide range of charting tools with more than 100 indicators available and a good number of drawing tools.
 These allow you to monitor simple moving averages and to use indicators such as the Relative Strength Index to help determine whether a stock has become overbought or oversold.
 These tools aren’t available on the mobile app and are probably not needed for most investors, but they are useful if you are a more hands-on trader and like to analyse market trends.

-You can also compare the historical performance of stocks and indices, and you can overlay one over the other to draw better comparisons.
+You can also compare the historical performance of stocks, and you can overlay one company over the other to draw better comparisons.
 This is a great feature not offered by all platforms.

 Feature Interactive Investor logoInteractive Investor